solus-project/budgie-desktop/README.md

 *TODO:*
  * Start adding support for translations
  * Optimize menu (migrate from GtkListBox)
- * Add some form of notification system
+ * Add some form of notification system ✓
- * Add network control (ConnMan & Network Manager)
+ * Add appindicator to eventually replace new tray
  * Add sound control (PulseAudio) and support media keys (partly done) ✓
  * Allow adding launchers directly to panel
  * Allow pinning menu launchers to panel (see above point)